Cottage Street Advisors LLC Takes Position in Cisco Systems, Inc. (NASDAQ:CSCO)

-Cottage Street Advisors LLC acquired a new stake in shares of Cisco Systems, Inc. (NASDAQ:CSCO – Get Rating) in the fourth quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm acquired 3,908 shares of the network equipment provider’s stock, valued at approximately $248,000.
+Cottage Street Advisors LLC acquired a new position in Cisco Systems, Inc. (NASDAQ:CSCO – Get Rating) in the fourth quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund acquired 3,908 shares of the network equipment provider’s stock, valued at approximately $248,000.

-Several other institutional investors have also recently modified their holdings of the company.
-Wellington Management Group LLP grew its position in Cisco Systems by 5.8% in the third quarter.
-Wellington Management Group LLP now owns 93,121,610 shares of the network equipment provider’s stock worth $5,068,609,000 after acquiring an additional 5,079,220 shares in the last quarter.
-Geode Capital Management LLC raised its stake in shares of Cisco Systems by 2.6% during the third quarter.
-Geode Capital Management LLC now owns 71,756,668 shares of the network equipment provider’s stock valued at $3,895,601,000 after acquiring an additional 1,821,159 shares in the last quarter.
-Nordea Investment Management AB raised its stake in shares of Cisco Systems by 86.8% during the third quarter.
-Nordea Investment Management AB now owns 38,494,781 shares of the network equipment provider’s stock valued at $2,143,774,000 after acquiring an additional 17,891,357 shares in the last quarter.
-Invesco Ltd. raised its stake in Cisco Systems by 30.1% in the third quarter.
-Invesco Ltd. now owns 33,964,920 shares of the network equipment provider’s stock worth $1,848,711,000 after buying an additional 7,850,030 shares in the last quarter.
-Finally, UBS Asset Management Americas Inc. raised its stake in Cisco Systems by 1.3% in the third quarter.
-UBS Asset Management Americas Inc. now owns 26,672,246 shares of the network equipment provider’s stock worth $1,451,770,000 after buying an additional 341,269 shares in the last quarter.
-Hedge funds and other institutional investors own 71.94% of the company’s stock.
+A number of other large investors have also modified their holdings of CSCO.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp increased its position in shares of Cisco Systems by 10.2% during the second quarter.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 954,564 shares of the network equipment provider’s stock worth $50,592,000 after purchasing an additional 88,135 shares in the last quarter.
+Boothbay Fund Management LLC acquired a new position in shares of Cisco Systems during the second quarter worth $979,000.
+Nations Financial Group Inc. IA ADV grew its holdings in shares of Cisco Systems by 13.6% during the second quarter.
+Nations Financial Group Inc. IA ADV now owns 11,896 shares of the network equipment provider’s stock valued at $630,000 after buying an additional 1,423 shares during the last quarter.
+Managed Asset Portfolios LLC grew its holdings in shares of Cisco Systems by 4.8% during the second quarter.
+Managed Asset Portfolios LLC now owns 673,541 shares of the network equipment provider’s stock valued at $35,698,000 after buying an additional 30,762 shares during the last quarter.
+Finally, Fort Sheridan Advisors LLC grew its holdings in shares of Cisco Systems by 4.4% during the second quarter.
+Fort Sheridan Advisors LLC now owns 23,255 shares of the network equipment provider’s stock valued at $1,232,000 after buying an additional 978 shares during the last quarter.
+71.94% of the stock is owned by institutional investors.

+In other Cisco Systems news, CEO Charles Robbins sold 15,382 shares of the firm’s stock in a transaction that occurred on Thursday, February 24th.
+The shares were sold at an average price of $53.86, for a total value of $828,474.52.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, SVP Prat Bhatt sold 468 shares of the firm’s stock in a transaction that occurred on Tuesday, December 14th.
+The shares were sold at an average price of $58.34, for a total transaction of $27,303.12.
+The disclosure for this sale can be found here.
+Insiders have sold a total of 19,473 shares of company stock valued at $1,060,115 in the last ninety days.
+0.02% of the stock is currently owned by corporate insiders.

+Cisco Systems (NASDAQ:CSCO – Get Rating) last posted its quarterly earnings data on Wednesday, February 16th.
+The network equipment provider reported $0.77 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.73 by $0.04.
+The firm had revenue of $12.72 billion during the quarter, compared to analysts’ expectations of $12.67 billion.
+Cisco Systems had a net margin of 22.94% and a return on equity of 30.95%.
+The firm’s quarterly revenue was up 6.4% on a year-over-year basis.
+During the same quarter last year, the company posted $0.71 EPS.
+Sell-side analysts expect that Cisco Systems, Inc. will post 3.09 earnings per share for the current year.

-Cisco Systems declared that its Board of Directors has approved a stock buyback plan on Wednesday, February 16th that allows the company to repurchase $15.00 billion in shares.
-This repurchase authorization allows the network equipment provider to reacquire up to 6.4% of its shares through open market purchases.
-Shares repurchase plans are generally a sign that the company’s leadership believes its stock is undervalued.
+Cisco Systems announced that its Board of Directors has authorized a share buyback plan on Wednesday, February 16th that permits the company to repurchase $15.00 billion in outstanding shares.
+This repurchase authorization permits the network equipment provider to repurchase up to 6.4% of its stock through open market purchases.
+Stock repurchase plans are often a sign that the company’s management believes its shares are undervalued.

-The company also recently declared a quarterly dividend, which will be paid on Wednesday, April 27th.
-Stockholders of record on Wednesday, April 6th will be paid a $0.38 dividend.
+The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, April 27th.
+Investors of record on Wednesday, April 6th will be given a dividend of $0.38 per share.
+The ex-dividend date is Tuesday, April 5th.
+This represents a $1.52 dividend on an annualized basis and a dividend yield of 2.69%.
 This is a boost from Cisco Systems’s previous quarterly dividend of $0.37.
-The ex-dividend date is Tuesday, April 5th.
-This represents a $1.52 annualized dividend and a dividend yield of 2.69%.
-Cisco Systems’s dividend payout ratio is 52.86%.
+Cisco Systems’s dividend payout ratio (DPR) is presently 52.86%.

-In related news, CEO Charles Robbins sold 15,382 shares of the stock in a transaction that occurred on Thursday, February 24th.
-The shares were sold at an average price of $53.86, for a total transaction of $828,474.52.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, SVP Prat Bhatt sold 468 shares of the stock in a transaction that occurred on Tuesday, December 14th.
-The stock was sold at an average price of $58.34, for a total transaction of $27,303.12.
-The disclosure for this sale can be found here.
-In the last three months, insiders sold 19,473 shares of company stock valued at $1,060,115.
-Corporate insiders own 0.02% of the company’s stock.

-CSCO has been the topic of a number of recent analyst reports.
-Cowen upped their price target on Cisco Systems from $61.00 to $66.00 in a research report on Thursday, February 17th.
-Erste Group raised shares of Cisco Systems from a “hold” rating to a “buy” rating in a report on Thursday, December 9th.
-The Goldman Sachs Group lowered shares of Cisco Systems from a “buy” rating to a “neutral” rating and set a $65.00 price objective on the stock. in a report on Wednesday, January 19th.
-Zacks Investment Research raised shares of Cisco Systems from a “hold” rating to a “buy” rating and set a $60.00 price objective on the stock in a report on Monday, January 24th.
-Finally, Raymond James lowered their price target on shares of Cisco Systems from $64.00 to $63.00 and set an “outperform” rating on the stock in a report on Thursday, February 17th.
-Twelve research analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Cisco Systems presently has a consensus rating of “Buy” and an average price target of $63.89.

 Cisco Systems, Inc engages in the design, manufacture, and sale of Internet Protocol-based networking products and services related to the communications and information technology industry.
 The firm operates through the following geographical segments: the Americas, EMEA, and APJC.
 Its products include the following categories: Switches, Routers, Wireless, Network Management Interfaces and Modules, Optical Networking, Access Points, Outdoor and Industrial Access Points, Next-Generation Firewalls, Advanced Malware Protection, VPN Security Clients, Email, and Web Security.